 - The health risks in the business or contracts

-- Other considerations, such as type of service (those for schools and hospitals say) and whether you deal with government contracts, as these are governed by statute.
+- Other considerations, such as the type of service (those for schools and hospitals say) and whether you deal with government contracts, as these are governed by statute.

-2. Who Should Do the Review of Occupational Health
+2. Who Should Do the OH Review

 It’s difficult for an OH service to review and audit themselves.
-The assessment is best done by an outsider with a more neutral perspective and no expectations or personal interest in the review outcome.
+The assessment is best done by an outsider with a more neutral perspective and no expectations or personal interest in the outcome.

 Unfortunately, few people outside of occupational health understand what OH services should do.
-Just to make sure we all understand this, occupational health’s primary work is preventing work related ill health.
+Just to make sure we all understand this, occupational health’s primary work is preventing work-related ill health.

 For more information on this go to the HSE website at on health surveillance here

-“Health surveillance allows for early identification of ill health and helps identify any corrective action needed.
+“Health surveillance allows for early identification of ill-health and helps identify any corrective action needed.
 Health surveillance may be required by law if your employees are exposed to noise or vibration, solvents, fumes, dusts, biological agents and other substances hazardous to health, or work in compressed air.”

-Use Surveymonkey to set your own questions, such as:
+Use SurveyMonkey to set your own questions, such as:

 - Is the current OH service meeting expectations?